U.S. Route 63 in Missouri: Route description

 After crossing the river, Route 63 exits Route 54, and heads north on a four-lane divided highway.
 About five miles north of US 54, the highway enters Boone County, then after five miles more, leaves the Ozark Plateau and enters the Columbia metropolitan area.
 Highway 63 passes through the eastern edge of Ashland then passes along the eastern edge of Columbia, but gains freeway status for about 10 miles (16 km) through town.
-In the north part of town, Route 63 intersects Interstate 70.
-There is no direct connection between Route 63 and I-70; access to and from the Interstate is via an at-grade connector road, which intersects I-70 at a simple Diamond interchange.
+In the north part of town, US 63 intersects Interstate 70.
+There is no direct connection between US 63 and I-70; access to and from the Interstate is via an at-grade connector road, which intersects I-70 at a simple Diamond interchange.
 The route then leaves Columbia, returning to expressway status, and intersects Route 22 near Clark, right on the Boone-Randolph county line.
 After passing by Clark proper, U.S. 63 gains a Business Route, which passes through the otherwise-bypassed town of Renick, then passes through the city of Moberly.
 Mainline Route 63, meanwhile, upgrades to a freeway for about four miles as it passes through Moberly, intersecting US Route 24 at an interchange on the northern end of town.

 Heading north, U.S. 63 leaves the Columbia metropolitan area and enters Macon County just north of Jacksonville, and heads toward the city of Macon.
 Through town, the highway narrows to a two-lane city street, with a center left-turn lane.
 Near the northern edge of town, US 63 intersects US Route 36, which is part of the Chicago-Kansas City Expressway.
 Leaving Macon, the highway re-gains expressway status, and passes by La Plata before crossing into Adair County.
 South of Kirksville, the route interchanges with a Business Route, which passes through the city proper, while mainline Route 63 narrows to two lanes and enters a newly-constructed bypass to the east of town.
 While on the bypass, the highway intersects Route 6 and Missouri Route 11, and the two east-west state routes form a three-mile long Wrong-way concurrency with each other following US 63.
 Leaving the Kirksville bypass, US 63 returns to a two-lane surface highway, and enters Schuyler County.
 Near Lancaster, the highway intersects US Route 136, which briefly overlaps with Route 63 into Lancaster itself.
 There, Route 136 turns east, while Route 63 continues north into Iowa, exiting Missouri about five miles north of Lancaster.